 - 1 tablespoon fresh lemon juice

-- Mix the flour, salt, curry powder, and cayenne pepper together in a large bowl.
-Add the scallops to the bowl and toss the mixture together until you thoroughly coat the scallops in the spiced flour mixture.
+Mix the flour, salt, curry powder, and cayenne pepper together in a large bowl.
+Add the scallops to the bowl and toss until thoroughly coated in the spiced flour mixture.

-- Melt the butter in a large skillet over medium-high heat.
-Add the scallops to the butter and sauté them, turning once, until they are golden brown on both sides, about 4 minutes; transfer the scallops to a plate and cover to keep warm.
+Melt the butter in a large skillet over medium-high heat.
+Add the scallops to the butter and sauté, turning once, until they are golden brown on both sides, about 4 minutes.
+Transfer the scallops to a plate and cover to keep warm.

-- Preheat the oven broiler.
-Divide the scallop and sauce mixture between 6 scallop shells or small ovenproof serving dishes.
+Preheat the oven broiler.
+Divide the scallop and sauce mixture between six scallop shells or small ovenproof serving dishes.

-- Mix the bread crumbs, melted butter, and Gruyere cheese; divide and spoon the mixture evenly over each dish of scallops.
-Place the dishes about 5-6 inches from the broiler and cook until the scallop mixture is hot, bubbly, and browned on top.
+Mix the bread crumbs, melted butter, and Gruyère cheese; divide and spoon the mixture evenly over each dish of scallops.
+Place the dishes about 5 to 6 inches from the broiler and cook until the scallop mixture is hot, bubbly, and browned on top.
 Sprinkle with lemon juice and serve immediately.

-- Serve the Coquilles as a first course but it also works very well for a light lunch with a light green salad on the side.
+Serve the coquilles as a first course or as a light lunch with a green salad on the side.